fscelliott/docsdonewell/_posts/2023-03-09-ai-tools-for-documentation.md

 I was mostly intrigued by the promise of generating docs.
 However, it turns out that Theneo is a pretty early-stage startup and lacks documentation, so I ended up with a lot of unanswered questions.

-To test its generative capacity, I imported an openapi file I'd worked on, but with most of my description strings removed.
+To test its generative capacity, I imported an openapi file I'd worked on, after I removed most of my documentation strings from the `description` parameters.

 I liked that there were a variety of formats supported for import: